 The Saint Agnes St. Vincent de Paul Conference events include a monthly meeting on the 3rd Monday at 7:00 p.m. in Aloysius Hall, 1st Sunday of the Month Collection for donations at all Masses, screening of cases/clients and the subsequent pledge process, August – St. Vincent de Paul Truck , October – Friends of the Poor Walk, December – Christmas Baskets to needy families; numerous city-wide social events, meetings, and volunteering on the downtown St. Vincent de Paul main campus in a variety of ways.

 Participation is open to all, including non-parishioners.
 Level of involvement is determined by the individual member.

 Respect Life Committee

-St. Agnes Respect Life Committee is organized to promote human life and dignity issues through support of the U. S. Conference of Catholic Bishops Life Issues and the Archdiocese of Louisville within St. Agnes Parish.
+Saint Agnes Respect Life Committee is organized to promote human life and dignity issues through support of the U. S. Conference of Catholic Bishops Life Issues and the Archdiocese of Louisville within Saint Agnes Catholic Community.